RasikaWarade/think-rethink-reinforce/_pages/about.md

 ![]({{site.baseurl}}/images/dots.png)

-A blogging platform that continues to evolve in thoughts, rethinking and reinforcing the learnings.
+Blogs that continue to evolve in thoughts, rethinking and reinforcing the learnings.

 **Author**